NEONScience/neon-data-institute-2016/_posts/institute-materials/day3_wednesday/2016-06-20-lidar-chm-to-insitu.md

 ### Extract Plot Data Using Circle: 20m Radius Plots

-    # Insitu sampling took place within 40m x 40m square plots so we use a 20m radius.
+    # Insitu sampling took place within 40m x 40m square plots, so we use a 20m radius.
     # Note that below will return a dataframe containing the max height
     # calculated from all pixels in the buffer for each plot
     SJER_height <- extract(SJER_chm,
                         SJER_plots,
                         buffer = 20,
                         fun=max,
                         sp=TRUE,
                         stringsAsFactors=FALSE)

 #### If you want to explore The Data Distribution

 If you want to explore the data distribution of pixel height values in each plot, you could remove the `fun` call to max and generate a list.
 `cent_ovrList <- extract(chm,centroid_sp,buffer = 20)`.
 It's good to look at the
 distribution of values we've extracted for each plot.
 Then you could generate a histogram for each plot `hist(cent_ovrList[[2]])`.
 If we wanted, we could loop through several plots and create histograms using a `for loop`.

-    #cent_ovrList <- extract(chm,centroid_sp,buffer = 20)
+    # cent_ovrList <- extract(chm,centroid_sp,buffer = 20)
     # create histograms for the first 5 plots of data
-    #for (i in 1:5) {
+    # for (i in 1:5) {
     #  hist(cent_ovrList[[i]], main=(paste("plot",i)))
     #  }

 ### Variation 3: Derive Square Plot boundaries, then CHM values around a point
-For see how to extract square plots using a plot centroid value, check out the [extracting square shapes activity.]({{ site.baseurl }}/working-with-field-data/Field-Data-Polygons-From-Centroids/ "Polygons")
+For how to extract square plots using a plot centroid value, check out the [extracting square shapes activity.]({{ site.baseurl }}/working-with-field-data/Field-Data-Polygons-From-Centroids/ "Polygons")

  <figure>
     <img src="{{ site.baseurl }}/images/spatialData/BufferSquare.png">
     <figcaption>If you had square shaped plots, the code in the link above would